 1pt shiitake mushrooms (sliced)

 2c baby spinach

-In a large pot or dutch oven, heat canola oil and add cook onions until they start to become translucent.
+In a large pot or dutch oven, heat coconut oil and add cook onions until they start to become translucent.

 Add sliced red peppers to the pan.